 Individuals with criminal records often face consequences for their criminal actions beyond what the courtroom prescribes.
 Legislative bodies in America hold the power to directly deny convicted individuals certain negative liberties.
-Sometimes, this takes the form of barring child predators from serving as teachers after completing their sentence, a restriction borne out of understandable.
+Sometimes, this takes the form of barring child predators from serving as teachers after completing their sentence, a restriction borne out of understandable concern for protection.
 Often, states also strip convicts of their voting rights, a restriction that has proven far more controversial.
-In other cases, the discrimination is more indirect: convicted individuals may struggle to find employment after their sentence due to the blight.
-Both direct and indirect forms of discrimination only serve to prolong the pain of all parties involved: an alterantive to these unnecessary isolating tactics comes by forgiveness.
+In other cases, the discrimination is more indirect: convicted individuals may struggle to find employment after their sentence due to the blight on their record.
+Both direct and indirect forms of discrimination only serve to prolong the pain of all parties involved: an alternative to these unnecessary isolating tactics comes by forgiveness.

 As Joe identified, forgiveness is one of the only remedies to this ostracization.
 Forgiveness is the act of abandoning resentment towards an entity – a definition that may be short but is by no means easy or commonplace.
 In a society which focuses on self, forgiveness is not always the popular answer, and it certainly is not the easy one.
 A person must confront his or her own conscious and unconscious biases about convicted or formerly incarcerated individuals which involves intense and sometimes painful reflection.
 For a further consideration of forgiveness, the United Nations Office on Drugs and Crime’s two stages for convicts during and after their sentencing serve as helpful framework for assisting convicted individuals: rehabilitation and social reintegration.
 Rehabilitation focuses on one’s internal journey to reformation, while social reintegration focuses on more external, communal factors which affect one’s reestablishment in society.